carolyn2004/carolyn2004/README.md

  - [Transport Expense Tracker - an application that helps users to keep track of their expenses](Transport-Expense-Tracker)
     - This mobile application is built using flutter as well as google firebase to store user's data.
+    - Users can use this application to keep track of their travel expenses.
     - User can perform CRUD operations in this application.
     - This project is not graded and was done with the guidance of a lecturer.